CheronoK/Titanic-and-Spambase-Prediction/README.md

 # WEEK-9-IP

-This is a project that entails building 2 models;
+This is a project that entails building of 2 models;

 The first one is A K-Nearest Neighbour Classifier Model using the titanic dataset in order to classify what sorts of people were likely to survive the titanic.